kedro-org/kedro/docs/source/configuration/configuration_basics.md

 # Configuration

-This section contains detailed information about Kedro project configuration to store settings for your project such as [parameters](./parameters.md), [credentials](./credentials.md), the [data catalog](../data/data_catalog.md), and [logging information](../logging/logging.md).
+This section contains detailed information about Kedro project configuration, which you can use to store settings for your project such as [parameters](./parameters.md), [credentials](./credentials.md), the [data catalog](../data/data_catalog.md), and [logging information](../logging/logging.md).

 Kedro makes use of a configuration loader to load any project configuration files, and the available configuration loader classes are:

 * [`ConfigLoader`](/kedro.config.ConfigLoader)
 * [`TemplatedConfigLoader`](/kedro.config.TemplatedConfigLoader)